klirichek/music/examlpe.rst

    aaa | -bbb

 The phrase search operator may include a 'match any term' modifier.
 Terms within the phrase operator are position significant.
 When the 'match any term' modifier is implemented, the position of the subsequent terms from that phrase query will be shifted.
-Therefore, 'match any' has no impact on search performance.
+Therefore, 'match any' has no impact on search
 ::

    "exact * phrase * * for terms"

 **NEAR operator** is a generalized version of a proximity operator.
-The syntax is ``NEAR/N`` , it is case-sensitive, and no spaces are allowed between the NEAR keyword, the slash sign, and the distance value.
+The syntax  ``NEAR/N`` , it is case-sensitive, and no spaces are allowed between the NEAR keyword, the slash sign, and the distance

 The original proximity operator only worked on sets of keywords.
 NEAR is more generic and can accept arbitrary subexpressions as its two arguments, matching the document when both subexpressions are found within N words of each other, no matter in which order.
-NEAR is left associative and has the same (lowest) precedence as BEFORE.
+NEAR is left associative and has the same (lowest) precedence as

-You should also note how a ``(one NEAR/7 two NEAR/7 three)`` query using NEAR is not really equivalent to a ``("one two three"~7)`` one using keyword proximity operator.
-The difference here is that the proximity operator allows for up to 6 non-matching words between all the 3 matching words, but the version with NEAR is less restrictive: it would allow for up to 6 words between 'one' and 'two' and then for up to 6 more between that two-word matching and a 'three' keyword.
+You should also note how  ``(one NEAR/7 two NEAR/7 three)`` query using NEAR is not really equivalent to  ``("one two three"~7)`` one using keyword proximity operator.
+The difference here is that the proximity operator allows for up to 6 non-matching words between all the 3 matching words, but the version with NEAR is less restrictive: it would allow for up to 6 words between 'one' and 'two' and then for up to 6 more between that two-word matching and a 'three'

 **SENTENCE and PARAGRAPH operators** matches the document when both its arguments are within the same sentence or the same paragraph of text, respectively.
 The arguments can be either keywords, or phrases, or the instances of the same operator.
-Here are a few examples:
+Here are a few
 ::